bhagiradhijayaram/Frontend-Development-from-scratch/README.md

  - Universal Selector
  - Pseudo-class

-Compound Selectors
-Complex Selectors and many more.
+Compound Selectors, Complex Selectors and many more.